Causally Fair Node Classification on Non-IID Graph Data: Method

 \subsection{Causally Fair Node Classification}

-Based on the aforementioned causal effect estimation, we conceptualize causal fair node classification as a regularized optimization problem.
-To this end, we utilize the learned interventional distribution from cVAE to develop an additional penalization term, which is appended to the traditional classification loss.
-Specially, we generate the interventional variants using the classifier $h$ and the learned MPVA, denoted as $\tilde{y}_{s^+}$ and $\tilde{y}_{s^-}$, where $\tilde{y}_{s}=h(\tilde{x}_s)$.
-To address fairness in the classification task, we construct a regularization term aimed at minimizing the causal discrepancy between two interventional variants.
-This term is defined as follows:
+Having established a method for estimating interventional distributions, we now apply it to causally fair node classification.
+We formulate causally fair node classification as a regularized optimization problem that explicitly minimizes the causal effect of sensitive attributes on predictions.
+To this end, we use the interventional distributions estimated by MPVA to define a causal fairness regularization term, which is added to the standard classification loss.
+Specifically, we generate interventional outcomes using the classifier $h$ and the learned MPVA, denoted by $\tilde{y}_{s^+}$ and $\tilde{y}_{s^-}$, where $\tilde{y}_{s}=h(\tilde{x})|do(s)$.
+For the fair classification task, we construct a regularization term that minimizes the causal discrepancy between two interventional variants:

 where $\mathds{1}$ is the indicator function.
 Following \citep{DBLP:conf/www/Wu0W19}, the indicator function can be further replaced with the differentiable surrogate function $u(\cdot)$.
-It is noteworthy that this differentiability ensures that the regularization term can be effectively incorporated into the classic loss functions used for training the node classifier.
-To sum up, this regularization term can be seamlessly incorporated with the classification loss:

-where $\ell_c$ is the empirical loss function and $\lambda$ is a trade-off balance hyper-parameter to balance model performance and causal fairness.
+It is noteworthy that this differentiability allows the regularization term to be incorporated into the classic loss functions used for training the node classifier.
+Thus, this regularization term can be seamlessly incorporated into the classification loss: \( \ell = \frac{1}{K}\sum_{i\in [K]}\ell_c(h(x^{(i)}), y^{(i)}) + \lambda \ell_f, \) where $\ell_c$ is the empirical loss function and $\lambda$ is a hyperparameter that balances model performance and causal fairness.